majdkt/prog3/notes.md

 - Can I create new interfaces that make life easier? like what ? you can edit the already exisitng interfaces
 , you maybe actually should do it.x

+I need an Interface in the domainlogic that combine somehow Uploadable and MediaContent interfaces